tannerdolby/tannerdolby.com/src/writing/11ty-iterate-global-data.md

 <h2 id="create-global-data" class="post-heading">Creating a Global Data File</h2>

 The global data folder in Eleventy is decided by the [dir.data](https://www.11ty.dev/docs/config/#directory-for-global-data-files) configuration.
 For this article I will only focus on `.json` global data but you can read more about [other global data](https://www.11ty.dev/docs/data-global/) available to templates if you'd like.
 The example below creates an array of objects inside the `cards.json` global data file.
-Each employee card object in the array has some filler data to mimic a large page of profile cards or something of that nature.
+Each employee object in the array has some filler data to mimic a large page of profile cards or something of that nature.

-Let's say company XYZ has many employees and you don't want to sequentially write out the HTML for each employee profile card.
+Let's say company XYZ has 500+ employees and you don't want to sequentially write out the HTML for each employee profile card.
+If there was an internal data source or API endpoint that contained the data, you could populate a global data file `cards.js` with some JavaScript code to fetch data and export it to be used just as you would `.json` data file.
+Otherwise, manually inserting data to `cards.json` without performing any data fetching or computing will work just as well.

+Next, we need a place where all this employee data can be utilized and rendered.
 You can create a layout `profiles.njk` inside a new directory called `_includes/layouts/` and begin iterating over the array of card objects in cards.json.
-You could also just create a `profiles.html` file to iterate over the global data and not use any `.md` files.
+You could also just create a `profiles.html` file to iterate over the global data and not use any `.md` files, as the templates are being transformed to HTML at build time.

 {% filename "cards.json" %}